redooor/redminportal/README.md

             "redooor/redminportal": "0.3.*"
         },

     Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
 Like this:

         "minimum-stability": "dev",
         "prefer-stable": true

-2. Then run `php composer update` in a terminal.
+2. Then run `php composer update [--prefer-dist]` in a terminal.

+    Use `--prefer-dist` to include only essential files (i.e. exclude tests).

 3. Now, edit your [root]\config\app.php providers and alias array like this:

         'providers' => array(